Huegoxaga/notes/theory/ml.md

 - The input values are called the input layer the output values are called output layer.
 - Nodes in between are called hidden layers, each layers will process values and generate output for the next layer.
   - Each neuron in the same layer focuses on different aspects of the input info.
-  - Generally, the ideal number of nodes in each hidden layer is close to half of the input layer nodes plus output layer nodes.
-    - Fine tuning can be made to improve, however this approximate number is good enough for determining the number of nodes for all hidden layers.
   - Hidden layers can have as many as possible, the neural network can be called deep learning if there are lots of layers of neurons in between.
   - ANNs with fewer hidden layers can be called shallow learning.
 - The final output will be compared with the labeled target value, and use back propagation to adjust all weights of synapse, in order to achieve a higher accuracy.